cyclus/cyclus.github.com/source/cep/cep23.rst

 from the context.
 Since the time step is fixed, this need only be done once per prototype.

+From here, we also define two broad archetype classifications: those which care about actual real physical time and those which simply function per simulation time step.

-Moreover, because users will be able to set the time step, archetypes should now check that :math:`\delta t` is within a valid range that they define.
-They may do so anywhere in any of their member functions.
+When an archetype uses real time, due to physics calculations or other needs, the archetype should now check that :math:`\delta t` is within a valid range that they define.
+This is because users will now be able to set the time step.
+This validation check maybe performed in any of the archetype's member functions.
 If a static range is known ahead of time, then this check is most appropriate in the constructor.
 If the time step length is outside of the valid range of the agent, then an exception should be raised.
 We recommend something along the lines of:

 .. code-block:: c++

     if (context().dt() > max_dt)
       throw cyclus::ValidationError("time step exceeds valid range!");

-Lastly, archetype state variables should be expressible by default in terms of number of time steps, not in terms of seconds.
+On the other hand, if the archtype only models per time step behavior, then state variables should be expressible by default in terms of number of time steps, not in terms of seconds.
 If other time values are desirable, the user should explicitly give the time units.

 Implementation
 ==============